 Now, if they don’t opt in for your webinar, then what we do is we try to pull them back in through retargeting.
 We try to get them to take action through a retargeted banner ad or through email if we already have their email address, and then from there, they go into that webinar.
 Ideally, we want to basically get somebody who showed enough interest to hit a landing page, but then not opt in, we want to get them back into the flow of our webinar.

 Now, once they register for the webinar, then the process is really pretty simple.
-I mean, the webinar has some sort of a CTA on it, so it has a... it's either "click the button below to buy something," to go to an order form, or it is "click the button below to schedule a call on my calendar."
+I mean, the webinar has some sort of a CTA on it.
+It either “click the button below to buy something,” to go to an order form, or it is “click the button below to schedule a call on my calendar.”.
 A lot of high-end services, that ends up being the offer.
-Click the button below, set up a call on my calendar, and we'll get through, we'll get onto like a consultative sales call.
-That's pretty self-explanatory.
+Click the button below, set up a call on my calendar, and we’ll get through.
+We’ll get onto like a consultative sales call.
+That’s pretty self-explanatory.

-But the call to action, and then...
-We have a certain number of people who jump on the webinar, and then get on the call to action.
+But the call to action, we have a certain number of people who jump on the webinar and then get on the call to action.
 Not everybody does though.
-Not everybody who signs up for a webinar is going to end up buying the product, and not everybody who attends the webinar is going to buy the product or going to schedule a call.
-What we do is we send, again, we send emails, and we do banner ads, retargeted banner ads, so from the webinar into that call to action.
-We, again, are trying to get them to come back to the call to action so that they actually take action on that offer.
+Attendees who sign up for a webinar are not going to end up buying the product.
+Not everybody who attends the webinar is going to buy the product or going to schedule a call.
+What we do is we send, again, we send emails.
+We do banner ads, retargeted banner ads from the webinar into that call to action.
+Furthermore, we are trying to get them to come back to the call to action so that they actually take action on that offer.

 Now, there’s a lot of different places that we’re going to end up putting email in here, so some of the sequences that we’re going to need, we’re going to need this sequence right here, so there’s a webinar promo sequence, so going into the webinar.
 Once they sign up for the webinar, then there’s going to be the webinar replay email sequence.
 Then usually we throw a sequence in after here where if that person does not take us up on the offer, we then want them to go to a different offer, so maybe it’s a flash sale or a straight-up consultative sales call kind of pitch.
 Then we put some email there.